opengisch/QField-docs/documentation/reference/expression_variables.en.md

 - `@position_imu_pitch` - The pitch value of an active IMU device providing positioning corrections.
 - `@position_imu_heading` - The heading value of an active IMU device providing positioning corrections.
 - `@position_imu_steering` - The steering value of an active IMU device providing positioning corrections.

+### Example

+While being in the field it may happen that the GNSS receiver fails and you wish to fall back to your internal positioning.
+You can configure your attribute field in such a way that it will exactly do that.
+Simply use the expression *coalesce()*

+!!! example
+    `coalesce(@gnss_horizontal_accuracy, @position_horizontal_accuracy)`

 !!! info
     - I: Internal position source, E: External (NMEA) position source.